nikhilsu/IP/README.md

 # Resolves the IP of a node on the network given its MacAddress
-##Make sure Run the Script using sudo
+##Make sure to run the script using SUDO
   - sudo ./script_to_update_host_IP.sh